 As drivers clock more hours on the road and as traffic continues to intensify, more drivers are adopting aggressive driving habits, including speeding.
 Check in with yourself when you drive.
 If you find yourself getting hot under the collar, it’s probably a good time to focus on driving safely.
 Don’t let your own or anyone else’s aggressive driving endanger your life.

 These cases can be complicated, but your rights matter.
-The legal team at Stewart J. Guss, Attorney at Law, is here to help.
+The legal team at Trust Guss Injury Lawyers, is here to help.
 We have defended claims like yours for more than 20 years, and we are committed to effectively advocating for all our clients.
 You don’t have to go through this alone.
 We’ll thoroughly investigate your case, fight for your just compensation, and file a lawsuit on your behalf if necessary.
-If you were injured by the negligence of a speeding driver, please don’t hesitate to either send us an email through our online contact form or call our team at (281) 664-6500 for a free consultation today.
+If you were injured by the negligence of a speeding driver, please don’t hesitate to either send us an email through our online contact form or call our team at 800-898-4877 for a free consultation today.
 Remember—you pay us nothing up front when we take your case, and you pay us nothing unless and until we’ve won your recovery.